 OR = TVC/GVO (5)

-RCI = Net profit / Total cost (TC) (6) where TC = TFC + TVC
+RCI = Net profit / Total cost (TC) (6) where TC = TFC + TVC.

 GM is best calculated on a per hectare basis.
 This allows for easy projection/estimation of figures based on the actual land size intended for use in vegetable production.
 Consequently, the analysis was therefore done on a per plot basis.
 Thus, the 309 sampled farmers had a total of 448 plots.